Recovery & Support Programs

 From Triumph to Tragedy Foundation is an organization dedicated to financial and emotional support for burn survivors.
 St. Florian Fire & Burn Foundation is collaborating with the FTTT Foundation by promoting their annual scholarship opportunities now open to Iowa burn survivors.
 For more details, please visit From Tragedy to Triumph Foundation.

-The First Annual Service of Remembrance honoring those who have died as the result of a wound or burn injury was at the University of Iowa Hospitals and Clinics on Sunday, January 25th, 2015.
-The Service was co-sponsored by the University of Iowa Burn Treatment Center and St. Florian Fire and Burn Foundation.
-There were 36 people in attendance, including 18 family members of patients who have died at the Burn Treatment Center in the past five years.
+The First Annual Service of Remembrance honoring those who have died as the result of a wound or burn injury was at the University of Iowa Hospitals and Clinics on Sunday, January 25, 2015.
+There were 36 people in attendance, including 18 family members of patients who have died in the past five years.
 Other attendees included Burn Treatment Center staff, St. Florian Fire and Burn Foundation board members, burn survivors, and Iowa City Fire Fighters.

 By hosting such a gathering, we honor our patients who have died, through our care for their families.
 We also support our staff by acknowledging their grief, and we strengthen the bond between the hospital and the community.